lhs-open/lhs-guide/docs/index.md

 A set of 1M Synthea synthetic patient medical records are available for download from Synthea developer Mitre Corp, a non-profit organization, at https://synthea.mitre.org/downloads.

 ### Synthea software:
-Synthea source code is available on github at https://github.com/synthetichealth/synthea.
+[Synthea source code](https://github.com/synthetichealth/synthea) is available on github.
 Following its instructions, you can run Synthea software to create synthetic patient data.
 Design and more information are on [Synthea wiki](https://github.com/synthetichealth/synthea/wiki).

 ### Software design:
 Synthea system generates synthetic patient records using an agent-based approach.
 Each synthetic patient is generated independently, as they progress from birth to death through modular representations of various diseases and conditions.
 Each patient runs through every disease module in the system.